aran3004/checkatrade_assessment/README.md

 ### Backend Setup

-Navigate to the server directory:
+Navigate to the server directory: cd server
-Copycd server

 Install dependencies:
-Copynpm install
+npm install

 Create a .env file with the following variables:
-CopyOPENAI_API_KEY=your_openai_api_key
+OPENAI_API_KEY=your_openai_api_key
 FIREBASE_SERVICE_ACCOUNT="your_firestore_generated_json"

 Start the development server:
-Copynpm run dev
+npm run dev

 ### Frontend Setup

-Navigate to the client directory:
+Navigate to the client directory: cd client
-Copycd client

 Install dependencies:
-Copynpm install
+npm install

 Start the development server:
-Copynpm start
+npm start

 The application should now be running at http://localhost:8080